Lenslok

-Lenslok is a copy protection mechanism found in some computer games and other software on the 8-bit Atari computers, Commodore 64, ZX Spectrum, Sinclair QL, MSX and Amstrad CPC.
+Lenslok is a copy protection mechanism found in some computer games and other software on the Atari 8-bit computers, Commodore 64, ZX Spectrum, Sinclair QL, MSX and Amstrad CPC.
+It was created by John Frost, an inventor and electronics consultant, and marketed by ASAP Developments, a subsidiary of J Rothschild Holdings.
 The first game to use it was Elite for the ZX Spectrum.

 Overview

 Lenslok was released in 1985 as a plastic lens in a foldaway frame.
 The Lenslok device was essentially a row of prisms arranged vertically in a plastic holder.
 Before the game started, a two-letter code was displayed on the screen, but it was corrupted by being split into vertical bands which were then rearranged on screen.
 By viewing these bands through the Lenslok they were restored to their correct order and the code could be read and entered allowing access to the game.
 The device was small enough when folded flat to fit next to an audio cassette in a standard case.

 In order for the Lenslok to work correctly the displayed image has to be the correct size.
 This meant that before each use the software needed to be calibrated to take account of the size of the display.
 Users found this setup particularly annoying, at least in part because they found the instructions that were initially shipped unclear.
 Additionally, the device could not be calibrated at all for very large and very small televisions, and some games shipped with mismatched Lensloks that prevented the code from being correctly descrambled.
 The Lenslok system was not used in later releases of Elite.